Connect with us

 Is your business executive protected against whaling phishing?

 While whaling cyberattacks are no more complex to prevent than regular phishing, they are often harder to detect.
-Spear or whaling phishing is more targeted insofar as the content is more sophisticated.
+Spear or whaling phishing is more targeted as the content is more sophisticated.

-For example, the email message may include personal details, so the recipient believes the email is authentic and the sender trustworthy.
+For example, the email message may include personal details so the recipient believes the email is authentic and the sender trustworthy.

 Why Is It Called Whaling Phishing?